sprintup/Whiteboard/README.md

 cucumberjs
 ```

+#### Features:
+* Extensible by setting up different platforms in the features/support/world.js file
+* Maintainable by using singleton design pattern to insert data throughout steps in spec/model.js file
+* CLI help: `cucumberjs --help`
+* Supported Formatting styles
+	* `cucumberjs --format progress`
+* Use tags to run only certain tests

 #### Testing
 You can run 'cucumberjs' in the terminal after installing the packages (npm install) from the root directory
 * Use cucumberjs in the terminal to run tests (not cucumber)